authelia/authelia/docs/deployment-dev.md

 ## Discard components

-### Discard MongoDB
+### Discard SQL server

-There is an option in the configuration file to discard MongoDB and use your local filesystem to store data in a sqlite3 database.
+There is an option in the configuration file to avoid using a SQL server and use a local sqlite3 database instead.
 This option will therefore prevent you from running multiple instances of **Authelia** in parallel.
 Consequently, this option is not meant to be used in production or at least not one that should scale out.